FOMUS has many built-in instruments, but you will probably want to modify some of them or define your own.

 each of which actually represents a clef choice in that staff.

-setting is mandatory and determines the clef sign that appears in the score.
+The instclef setting is mandatory and determines the clef sign that appears in the score.

 Each of the two staves in the instrument below, then, are allowed to display either a treble or bass clef.